Chitroptala River: Course

 The river itself is one of the major tributary of Mahanadi.
 It has a sandy bed, Jhaun forest, local-myth and pilgrimage prospects and sugarcane, paddy and groundnut cultivation along its course.

-Salipur is the most happening place situated in the bank of Chitoptala, known for Rassagolla (an Odiya cuisine), education and business.
+Salipur is the most happening place situated in the bank of Chitoptala, known for Rassagolla (an Odia cuisine), education and business.

 Nemala is known in coastal Odisha for Malika-bachana (a purana) which was depicted by the saint Acyutananda five hundred years ego, since then the place is Nemala-Bata.
 Another place is Kuda-Nagari at its bank, which is known for Magha-Mela.
 In the Hindu month of Magha, thousands of pilgrims from Cuttack and Kendrapara district take the holy-dip in the river and offer tarpan to their ancestors (pitrupurush).
 Other places along its course are Gardpur (revenue office), Patkura (police-station) in Kendrapara district.

+Agriculture and floods

 The river is useful to nearby villagers to cultivate winter crops and as well as summer crops.
 Surfaced roads have been constructed on the river embankments on both sides, which helps thousand of villagers to travel from their village to Cuttack/Bhubaneswar/Salipur.

 However, in rainy season the river brings havoc to the nearby villages in terms of heavy flooding.
 Almost in every rainy season, the river brings trauma to the villages downstream.